Afghan Civil War (1989–1992): Ahmad Shah Massoud (Jamiat-e Islami)

-The U.S. provided Ahmad Shah Massoud with little to no support despite The Wall Street Journal calling him "the Afghan who won the Cold War", and the one ego was primarily responsible for the mujahideen victory.
-Massoud instead did get support from the United Kingdom specifically MI6 and direct support with the SAS.
-Part of the reason why he still got only minor support was that the U.S. permitted its funding and arms distribution to be administered by Pakistan which favored Gulbuddin Hekmatyar who considered himself the archenemy of Massoud.
+The U.S. provided Massoud with little to no support.
+He instead got support from the United Kingdom, specifically MI6 and the Special Air Service.
+Part of the reason why he still got only minor support was that the U.S. permitted its funding and arms distribution to be administered by Pakistan which favored Hekmatyar, who considered himself Massoud's arch-enemy.
 Massoud was also seen as "too independent".
 The Pakistanis did however grant a base of operations in Pakistan and assisted Jamiat forces militarily during the Badaber Uprising.
-Primary advocates for still supporting Massoud instead were State Department's Edmund McWilliams and Peter Tomsen, who were on the ground in Afghanistan and Pakistan.
+Primary advocates for still supporting Massoud instead were the U.S. State Department's Edmund McWilliams, and the U.S. Special Envoy to Afghanistan, Peter Tomsen, who were on the ground in Afghanistan and Pakistan.
 Others included two Heritage Foundation neoconservative foreign policy analysts, Michael Johns and James A. Phillips, both of whom championed Massoud as the Afghan resistance leader most worthy of U.S. support under the Reagan Doctrine.